The

 SFAN is on a bold mission to unlock the potential of Africa’s young geniuses by helping them turn their passions into businesses and fulfilling careers.

-The company’s signature initiative, ReadyforWork, is an immersive career accelerator that uses Artificial Intelligence and Machine Learning to help entry-level job seekers upskill and future-proof their careers with in-demand digital skills and give businesses access to diverse, less-expensive emerging talent pipeline.
+Our signature initiative, ReadyforWork, is an immersive career accelerator that uses Artificial Intelligence and Machine Learning to help entry-level job seekers upskill and future-proof their careers with in-demand digital skills and give businesses access to diverse, high-value emerging talent pipeline.

 If you are seeking career advancement, skill development, or entrepreneurship opportunities, ReadyforWork offers cost-effective resources to help you achieve exceptional outcomes.